pnp/cli-microsoft365/docs/docs/cmd/purview/retentioneventtype/retentioneventtype-list.md

     This command is based on a Microsoft Graph API that is currently in preview and is subject to change once the API reached general availability.

 !!! attention
-    This command currently does not support app only permissions.
+    This command currently only supports delegated permissions.

 ## More information